nmng98/online-store/README.md

 #### Functionalities
 * sign up/log in to account
-* creater user profile that includes auto-generated id, name, email, and address
+* create user profile that includes auto-generated id, name, email, and address
 * view available items to purchase
 * 'buy' items
 * enter valid purchase quantity (i.e. more than 0, less or equal than the stock amount)